-Interviewers make their job easier by asking you for your favorite engineering subject.
+Interviewers make their job easier by asking you for your favourite engineering subject.
 Now, you should really be very well prepared to handle interview question.
-Once you tell the interviewers your favorite topic; expect a few questions related to it.
+Once you tell the interviewers your favourite topic; expect a few questions related to it.
 If you are an Electronics or Computer Science student then work on your coding skills.
-Hackerrank.com is a fine place for learning as well as practicing coding.
+Hackerrank.com is a fine place for learning as well as practising coding.
 Register for free and start coding.

 3. Aptitude Tests:

 This is where the first eliminations will begin – the aptitude tests.
 Lots of engineering students fear the aptitude test.
 Go for freshersworld.com’s placement papers.
 They are the best in class.
 And don’t worry much because it’s VERY EASY to crack aptitude tests.

 All it takes is practice!
 Yup!
 You read that right.
 Just keep on practising and in a month or two – you will solve all the aptitude questions like a pro.
 Don’t expect to master the aptitude skills in just a week or two.
 At least 1.5-2 months is the minimum required time.